nanselmo/gcloud-tutorials/week-0-setup/github-setup-walkthrough.md

 git remote remove origin
 ```

+## Create a GitHub Repository

+On [GitHub](https://github.com/), click on the `+` in the top-right and click on `new repository`.
+This will take you to a page to create your repo on GitHub.

+1. Enter a repository name.
+Something like `team-XX-codeu` is a fine name.
+2. Set your repo is to public.
+This allows anyone to see your code.
+3. Click the green `create repository` button!

+At this point you should have an empty repo.

 ## Link Your Repo

-Back in your GitHub repo, click the `Clone or download` button to find your repo's URL.
-It should end in `.git`, like `https://github.com/KevinWorkman/team-1-codeu.git`.
+In your GitHub repo page, find your repo's URL.
+It should end in `.git`, like `https://github.com/KevinWorkman/team-00-codeu.git`.
 Copy that URL.

 To link this directory to your repo, execute this command: